richardspitz/imagefactory/README.md

 Navigate to the "azcopy" Blob Container in this Azure Storage Account.

-About 5 to 6 minutes after the runbook is started, all VHDs should appear here though at this point based on their size, the copy operation is on-going.
+About 5 to 6 minutes after the runbook has started, all VHDs should appear here though at this point based on their size, the copy operation is ongoing.

 Hit refresh till you see the "azcopytiming.log" blob, which indicates that the copy operation has completed and the VHDs are now available for use.
+Review this file if you'd like to see how long the copy took.

 ![](https://github.com/richardspitz/imagefactory/raw/master/images/CopyComplete.JPG)

 Note:
 Record the expiry of the webhook URI and Azure Automation Run As accounts to renew before they expire.

+To-do:

+1. Error handling
+2. ARM template deployment of this solution

+Questions? rspitz@microsoft.com